teamlumos/terraform-provider-lumos/docs/data-sources/app.md

 - `logo_url` (String) The URL of the logo of this app.
 - `request_instructions` (String) The request instructions.
 - `sources` (List of String) The sources of this app.
-- `status` (String) An enumeration. must be one of ["DISCOVERED", "NEEDS_REVIEW", "APPROVED", "BLOCKLISTED", "DEPRECATED"]
+- `status` (String) The status of this app.
+Possible values: 'DISCOVERED', 'NEEDS_REVIEW', 'APPROVED', 'BLOCKLISTED', 'DEPRECATED'
 - `user_friendly_label` (String) The user-friendly label of this app.
 - `website_url` (String) The URL of the website of this app.